Discover Art Nouveau in Riga

 Posted by Gabriele Gudaityte | March 04, 2016

-Magnificent Art Nouveau heritage in Riga
+Magnificent Art Nouveau Heritage in Riga

-Art Nouveau style existed from the last decade of the 19th century until the beginning of World War II.
-The direction of Art Nouveau expressed in architecture and arts, it was popular both in Europe and US.
-It perfectly reflected the spirit of fin de siecle.
-Art Nouveau created stylistically unified environment and merged applied and performing arts.
-It has stilization, naturalism properties, engages to the search of symbolic meanings.
-Beloved and funded by burgeois.
-Brightest examples are found in Nansi (France), Great Britain (London, Glasgow), Belgium (Brussels), Austria (Vienna).
-After WWII Art Nouveau became Art Deco.
-This term arrises from Parisien shop by Eiffel Tower owned by Samuel Bingo.
-In other countries the term too forms of Jugend (Germany), Modernism (Catalonia), Modern (Russian), Secession (Austria), Paling Stijl (Belgium), Gaudi (Spain), Stile de Nouille (Italy) or Stile Liberty or Stile Floreale, Tiffany – in the US.
+The brightest examples are found in Nancy (France), Great Britain (London, Glasgow), Belgium (Brussels), Austria (Vienna), and other countries.
+After WWII, Art Nouveau became Art Deco.
+The term arises from a Parisian shop by the Eiffel Tower owned by Samuel Bingo.
+In other countries, the term took forms such as Jugend (Germany), Modernism (Catalonia), Modern (Russian), Secession (Austria), Paling Stijl (Belgium), Gaudi (Spain), Stile de Nouille (Italy), or Stile Liberty or Stile Floreale, Tiffany – in the US.

-What to expect in Art Nouveau Riga
+What to Expect in Art Nouveau Riga

 • Alberta Street #2, 4, 6, 8, 13 – designed by M. Eisenstein, #11 designed by E. Laube